Wisdom Hospice Charity

 Our History

-Over thirty years ago, The Wisdom Hospice opened its doors to the adults of Medway and Swale.
+Forty years ago, The Wisdom Hospice opened its doors to the adults of Medway and Swale.
 The Wisdom Hospice was born out of need; a need for palliative care in the community.

 This need was recognised by, among others, Consultant Surgeon Dr Peter Jennings and Chief Nursing Officer, Ann Denholm from Medway’s new and innovative Symptom Control Team.